When will we start traveling again?

 - Distance on the rafts: we have added more guides and more rafts to allow for appropriate distance between travelers while on the river

-- Health requirements: Our partner in Idaho has instituted health screening for all travelers.
+- Health requirements: Our ground operator in Idaho has instituted health screening for all travelers.
 This will include a temperature check and answering some standard questions.
 If you or a member of your household cannot meet the screening criteria, you will not be able to join the trip.

 - Face coverings: we will ask you to bring a face covering – a mask, Buff, or bandana.
 While you won’t need to wear them frequently, you will be required to wear them at certain times, like at your indoor orientation meeting and in the vehicles while driving to the river.